cursorless-dev/cursorless/docs/user/experimental/snippets.md

 - `"snippet if after air"`: Insert `if` statement after the statement with a hat over the `a`

-Note that each snippet can use an `insertionScopeType` to indicate that it will auto-expand the target.
+Note that each snippet can use `insertionScopeTypes` to indicate that it will auto-expand the target.
 So, for example, `"snip if after this"` will insert an `if` statement after the current statement.

 ### Built-in insertion snippets